Waiting to Live

 I’ve been doing it for years: canceling get-togethers with friends and family; missing important events; putting off work projects; avoiding going outside.
 Putting plans on hold and waiting for the pain to stop in order to participate in life.
 The problem with this approach is that if we chronic migraineurs wait for the pain to clear in order to live, we might be waiting forever.

 Migraine can instill such fear in us.
 The pain related to migraine can be paralyzing and very often terrifying in its severity.
 From years of experience with the call-and-response dynamic of action followed by pain, or existing pain exacerbated by action, we eventually learn it’s better to stay quiet and limit our activities.
 So, we proceed with life carefully, tip-toeing along, as if the world is made of eggshells built on a field of land mines.

-For chronic migraineurs- it can be a small, small world
+It can be a small, small world

 The fallout of this dynamic is the risk of shrinking the size of our lives, leaving us emotionally malnourished.
 Little to no time with family and friends means limited support, leading to a decrease in social or intellectual stimulation.
 Limited time outdoors can decrease our exposure to simple but important joys like breathing fresh air or appreciating nature.
 It is easy to lose our perspective on the world.

 Ironically, after we’ve done our best to avoid every possible trigger (diet, sounds, smells, lights, stress, etc), we often find that the pain still arises.
 And regardless of our actions, many of us continue to experience some level of pain every single day.